john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 ## Lens Flare ##

 Lens flare is a photographic artefact caused by unintended reflections within a lens system (3).
 As with other photographic artefacts, it is desirable to emulate in games or CGI in order to create a 'cinematic' effect, enhancing realism by introducing the flaws found in real-world cameras.
-Along with other effects like bloom, lens flare can also increase perceived brightness, which is useful given the relatively low dynamic range of display devices.
+Along with other effects such as bloom, lens flares can also increase perceived brightness, which is useful given the relatively low dynamic range of display devices.

-The 'traditional' approach to simualting lens flares is to draw sprites along a path through the image center, using some occlusion data to decide how bright the overall effect is:
+The 'traditional' approach to simualting lens flares is to draw sprites along a path from the light source through the image center, using some occlusion data to decide how bright the overall effect is:

 \IMAGE Sprite-based lens flare (gif, with occlusion).